10. Culture shock and carpeting

 Do all missionaries get paid the same?

 Theoretically, they do.
-Our salary and benefits are set by the Nazarene General Board.
+The Nazarene General Board sets our salary and benefits.
 That's the same for all missionaries.
 Then, a cost-of-living allowance is added, which varies from country to country and supposedly puts every missionary on the same standard of living.
 Career missionaries receive an additional annual increment after their fifth year of service.
 Single missionaries get 70 percent of the salary set for couples.

 What was your home like in Italy?
 Did it have carpet and other luxuries?